Air Fryer Doughnuts

 • Dip each doughnut into the melted butter (making sure to coat top, bottom, and the sides), then dip into the sugar-cinnamon mixture until completely coated.

-• Serve while warm, Enjoy!
+• Serve while warm and enjoy!

 Karlynn Johnston